-Custom fixed data - normally for other data such as Polar Bsp percentage, distance to line etc.
+Custom fixed data - normally for other data such as Bsp percentage, distance to line etc.

-Note that the alternating channels can be sent to these channels, effectively doubling the user channels available for display on NX2 instruments.
+Note that the alternating channels can be sent to these channels, effectively doubling the user channels available.
 For example, Target Bsp and Target Twa could be mapped to Alternating 0, which could then be sent to CFD.